BikLab/BINF8770-SciComm/Week6-The-Science-Deficit-Model.md

 Much science communication training (including many prominent programs/centers) convey a message that _“Effective communication is largely about being understandable and interesting”_ (Besley & Dudo).
 * Watch Example Video from the Alda Center "Flame Challenge": Winning 2018 video for **What is Climate?** - https://vimeo.com/258363386

-_Sharing scientific knowledge and getting people to feel things like excitement are only two of many potentially important communication objectives that communicators need to focus on if they have goals that involve affecting actual, real-world behavior_ (Besley & Dudo pg 50)
+_"Sharing scientific knowledge and getting people to feel things like excitement are only two of many potentially important communication objectives that communicators need to focus on if they have goals that involve affecting actual, real-world behavior"_ (Besley & Dudo pg 50)

 Being “clear and vivid” are only two tactics you can employ, out of many other potential tactics.